applied-phylo-lab/gene_product_diversity/code/README.md

 This directory contains codes used for simulations and/or generating figures.

+functions.R contains functions that are used repeatedly in other files.

 sim_basic.R generates model predictions for an individual editing-type modification events with only the cis-loci evolving.

 sim_as.R generates model predictions for an individual splicing-type modification events with only the cis-loci evolving.